Nvidia GeForce GTX 1180 release date, news and rumors

 It’s been a while since we’ve seen new graphics cards from Nvidia.
-Over the last year or so, we’ve been on the edge of our seats trying to follow what Nvidia is up to with its next-gen graphics architecture, with speculation around three different codenames – Volta (an architecture some high-end GPUs are already using), Ampere and Turing – and exactly how these architectures fit in with Nvidia’s gaming-focused (GeForce GTX) GPUs going forward.
+Over the last year or so, we’ve been on the edge of our seats trying to follow what Nvidia is up to with its next-gen graphics architecture.
+The speculation is so wild, there are three different codenames – Volta (an architecture some high-end GPUs are already using), Ampere and Turing – and we’re still unsure of exactly how these architectures fit in with Nvidia’s gaming-focused (GeForce GTX) GPUs going forward.

 Thankfully, that wait is nearly over.

-Most of the speculation right now is pointing to an August or September release, with an announcement happening next month at either Hot Chips on August 20 or Gamescom the following day on the 21st.
-This is based on rumors that Nvidia has sent out event invites for Gamescom to the press, so it’s looking like that may be where Nvidia announces the GTX 1180.
+Word on the street right now is that the GTX 1180 will likely have an August or September release, with an announcement happening next month at either Hot Chips on August 20 or Gamescom on the 21st.
+This is based on rumors that Nvidia has sent out event invites for Gamescom to the press – so that might be where we see Nvidia’s GTX 1180 announcement.

 No matter what happens, keep this page bookmarked, as we’ll update it with any further information that surfaces.